Layne Beachley "2006 Woman of the Year"

 The Best Keep Getting Better

-This could possibly seem hard to believe for those who knew her in the early days back in Sydney.
-Born in 1972, Beachley began surfing at age four but didn't become hooked until 16.
+All this could possibly seem hard to believe for those who knew her in the early days back in Sydney.
+Born in 1972, Beachley began surfing at age four but didn’t become hooked until 16.
 During these years she hung out at the beach with the guys, but after enough hazing Beachley rapidly became competitive with them in the water.
 She had no traceable amateur record to speak of and turned pro in 1989.
-To this day, Beachley actively remains a World Title threat and aims to tie Kelly Slater’s record of seven ASP World Championships.
 Her sprightly personality and spontaneous demeanor ensure Beachley’s presence will emanate throughout surfing’s history and future.